Clearing a Jammed Bathroom Drain: Stick to This Comprehensive Guide

 - The towel and the bucket

-Step-by-Step Instructions to Unblock the Shower Drain
+Step-by-Step Procedure to Clear the Shower Drain

 After the drain has been cleared, clean any debris from the drain cover and replace it.